 - Brushing teeth twice per day

-- Not chewing on hard objects (like ice or pencils)
+- Avoiding chewing on tough items, like ice or pencils

 - Eating a balanced diet full of nutrients and avoid having too much sugar